 In share acquisitions, there is no change in the employer/employee relationship, so consent from employees or unions is not required.
-Notice to employees, unions or works councils is also not required, unless some changes in the employment sphere are known to the employer, e.g., planned redundancies or changes in organization of work (in which case, the works council should be informed, and in some circumstances consulted).
+Notice to employees, unions or works councils is not required.
+Notice to employees, unions or works councils may be required in case of changes in the employment sphere, e.g., planned redundancies or changes in organization of work in accordance with applicable provisions of Polish law.